joshu4lim/nba-draft-combine-analysis/README.md

 - **Narrowing Down Rows:** Since there are many data about NBA players, I first decide to narrow the dataset to currently active players (as of June 2025).
 Next, I narrow it down further to players who particpated in the Draft Combine, as some players opt out of it.
 In this step, I fetch both physical measurements and drill results of each player that participated in the Combine.
 Finally, I fetch name of college attended and career statistics of the pool of players I have.
 This step doesn't narrow down the rows since it all players have a career statistic, and players who didn't went to college can just be imputed with a NaN.
 This step narrowed down the dataset to 484 rows.

 - **Narrowing Down Columns:**
-These are the columns I initially chose and their justifications.
+These are the columns I initially chose and their justifications:

 | `PLAYER_ID`              | Unique identifier for each player.                                          |
 | `full_name`              | Name of Player.                                                             |